Mary Treasured Jesus in Her Heart. Did You Know God Treasures You the Same Way?

 It Seems Obvious, NOW

 The last woman mentioned in Matthew’s genealogy is the most obvious one: “and Mary was the mother of Jesus who is called the Messiah.”
 (Matthew 1:16, NIV).
 Mary lived a remarkable life, and was certainly a remarkable young woman.
 A ton of legend and adulation has grown up around her.
 With all of the Da Vinci code supposition and mystery, Mary stands as possibly the most revered woman in history.
-Based on a literal Gospel vantage point, there is not all that much material in the Bible about her.
+Interestingly enough, when you read about her based on a literal Gospel vantage point, there is not all that much material in the Bible about her.
 We can read the Gospels to get to know her, but she seems to be a fairly normal, if somewhat more devout girl of her times.

 Living in the Real World